Suzuki Vitara: Third generation (JT; 2005)

-The engine and transmission are longitudinally mounted unlike most front-wheel drive based compact SUVs in its class.
-Engines are available with either a 5-speed manual or 5-speed automatic transmission.
+The engine and transmission are longitudinally mounted, unlike most front-wheel-drive-based compact SUVs in its class.
+Most engines are available with either a 5-speed manual or 4-speed automatic transmission.
+A 5-speed automatic transmission is only available on V6 variants.
 The Grand Vitara is available in both rear-wheel drive only models (for the Australian market) or with full-time 4WD.
 The full-time 4WD system is always engaged and contains a torque sensing limited slip center differential with 47:53 front to rear axle torque distribution ratio.
 Some 3-door Vitara editions do not have the ability to lock the center differential and do not have low range gearing transmission mode.
-The 5-door Vitara (and some 3-door editions) has the ability to lock the center differential (transmission mode called "4H lock") and also has a low range transmission mode with locked center differential (called "4L lock") with the reduction gearing ratio at 1,970 (roughly twice slower with twice more torque than in high range transmission mode).
+The 5-door Vitara (and some 3-door editions) has the ability to lock the center differential (transmission mode called "4H lock") and also has a low range transmission mode with locked center differential (called "4L lock") with the reduction gearing ratio at 1:1.97 (roughly twice slower with twice more torque than in high range transmission mode).
 There is also the neutral transmission mode meant to be used if the vehicle is being towed.

-The most widely available Escudo is the 5-door version, but a three-door version is also available in some markets such as in Japan, Australia, (parts of the) Middle East, New Zealand and (most of) South America.
-In some markets the three-door variant drops the "Grand" to be branded simply "Vitara".
-In some countries, including Chile the 5-door version is named "Grand Nomade".
+The most widely available Vitara is the 5-door version, but a three-door version is also available in some markets such as in Japan, Australia, (parts of the) Middle East, New Zealand and (most of) South America.
+In some markets, the three-door variant drops the "Grand" to be branded simply as "Vitara".
+In some countries, including Chile, the 5-door version is named "Grand Nomade".
+In Taiwan, this was sold as the Suzuki Grand Vitara JP.

-The third-generation Grand Vitara is not related to the GM Theta platform, since the model were developed by Suzuki separate from General Motors and shares no components with GM vehicles.
+The third-generation Grand Vitara is not based on the GM Theta platform, since the model was developed by Suzuki separately from General Motors and shares no components with GM vehicles.

-The 1.6-liter M16A I4 (petrol) is available in the base-spec 3-door version in Japan and many other markets; the base-spec 5-door was also offered with this engine in certain markets.
+The 1.6-litre M16A petrol inline-four is available in the base-spec 3-door version in Japan and many other markets; the base-spec 5-door was also offered with this engine in certain markets.
 This engine was only available in conjunction with a 5-speed manual.
-The 2.0 L J20A I4 (petrol) is available in both bodystyles, usually with a 5-speed manual but with a 4-speed automatic transmission available.
+The 2.0 L J20A petrol inline-four is available in both bodystyles, usually with a 5-speed manual, but a 4-speed automatic transmission is also available.